 - Make themselves and their spouse the shareholders.
 You could also decide to pay your spouse a salary if they do some work for your company, e.g., admin-type tasks.

-When considering your company’s share set-up, the best thing to do is to talk to your accountant.
+When considering your company’s share structure, the best thing to do is to talk to your accountant.

-Once you know your shareholders in your company, you will need to gather their information.
-These details will include their full name, address details, class of share, and the number of shares they will own.
+Once you know your shareholders in your company, you’ll need to gather their information.
+These details will include their full name, address details, class of share, and the number of shares they’ll own.

-As part of forming a limited company, all companies in the UK must also now keep a record of all ‘People with Significant Control’ (PSC).
+As part of starting a company in the UK, all companies must also now keep a record of all ‘People with Significant Control’ (PSC).

 Therefore, when you go through contractor company formation, a PSC is someone who: